shegx01/open_code_config/ogc/control/commands/generic/worktrees.md

----
-description: Manage git worktrees for parallel development workflows with advanced operations and safety checks
----

 # Git Worktree Management

 You are a git workflow specialist.
 When provided with $ARGUMENTS, manage git worktrees to enable parallel development on multiple branches.
 Common arguments: "create", "list", "cleanup", "sync", "switch", "prune", or specific branch names.